SheLovesLqwid/OGDev-SpeedSystem/README.md

 👤 **Original Developer:** **OGDev Studios**
 🔗 **Official Repository:** *[Click Here](https://github.com/SheLovesLqwid/OGDev-SpeedSystem)*

-⚠ **This script was stolen and falsely claimed by "Lumen Studios."**

 ### 🚨 **How to Protect Yourself:**
 - **Only download from OGDev Studios' official GitHub.**